ducksouplab/ducksoup/config/README.md

 - shoould we use codec without B-frames (since they rely on future keyframes)?

-- `nvh264dec` VS `avdec_h264`, to be investigated: when enabling TWCC in engine.go, `nvh264dec` crashes GStreamer (`failed to decode picture`).
-That's for the time being you use CPU H264 decoding even if GPU acceleration is requested (will be used only for encoding)

 - `nvh264enc`: crash if bframes is not zero

 - `rc-lookahead` is supposed to improve rate-control accuracy https://docs.nvidia.com/video-technologies/video-codec-sdk/pdf/Using_FFmpeg_with_NVIDIA_GPU_Hardware_Acceleration.pdf BUT image freezes, so has been disabled for nvcodec